davekilian/terracast/docs/architecture.md

 ### Sealing and Publishing

 TerrascaleFS automatically tiers files by storing active files in node-local, high-cost, low-latency block storage, and offloading sealed files to cluster-wide low-cost, high-latency object storage.
 This provides a single-writer mutable model for the small amount of data a cluster is currently working on, anda multi-writer immutable model for most data the cluster needs.
 Storing data immutably in object storage reduces cost and makes it simple for many nodes to cache their own instances of input and intermediate data during cluster-wide parallel processing.
+The idea of offloading 'finished' data to an external object store for cluster-wide sharing is inspired by Apache Druid's "deep storage" concept.

 To seal a file, the system first updates the inode table row for the file, marking it as sealed, but still private to the owning node.
 A unique object store name is generated for the file, and is also inserted into the inode table row during the same update operation.
 The system then creates said file in object store, and uploads the contents of the sealed file by streaming different portions of the original file in the node's local block storage: